bketelsen/storyblog/content/posts/win-the-dev-box.md

 ### Integrations

 If you're in the terminal in a directory you want to edit, you can type `code .`, which will open Visual Studio Code on the Windows side (!! right?? !!) and install the "Remote WSL" extension for you.
 Crazy awesome stuff.

+## Conclusion

+From here you are ready to clone a repo and start making changes.
+Follow along [here](/tags/30daywslchallenge/) as I add more tips and tricks that I discover on my journey to reduce the number of physical and virtual computers required to do my job.

 ## References and Further Information